Table of contents

-What is an SSH key and how to create one
+What is an SSH key and how to generate one

-SSH, also referred to as Secure Shell, is a remote administration protocol designed to help you operate your system remotely.
-The protocol is mainly utilized to establish a secure connection between you and the server.
-Additionally, the protocol also transfers your input to the server and displays the output back on your machine.
-This makes SSH an essential tool when it comes to server management.
+SSH, also referred to as Secure Shell, is an administration protocol designed to help you operate your system remotely.
+It is mainly utilized to establish a secure connection between you and the server.
+Additionally, the protocol also transfers your input to the server and displays the output back on your machine, making SSH an essential tool when it comes to server management.

 What is an SSH key?